duganchen/dosbox/ENHANCEMENTS.md

 ### MT-32 Emulation

-I still recommend running Munt as a separate application (mt32emu-qt) and then connecting DosBox to its MIDI port (specified as the "mididevice").
+For games that use the Roland MT-32, I still recommend running Munt as a separate application (mt32emu-qt) and then connecting DosBox to its MIDI port (specified as the "mididevice").
 However, native MT-32 emulation is now available as an alternative.
-Simply specify the path to the ROM directory in your configuration file:
+To use it, specify the path to the ROM directory in your configuration file:

 	[midi]
 	mididevice=mt32